 Saul Rubinek has a warm on-screen moment, playing a luthier and violin broker, and Eddie Izzard a nice cameo as the radio announcer for that infamous concert-that-never-was broadcast.

-“The Song of Names” has a gloomy cast about it, overcast out-of-doors, the dimly-lit wooden interiors of the life of privilege the boys grew up in, concert halls and nightclubs — all shaded with the hazy glow of memory.
+“The Song of Names” has a gloomy pallor about it, overcast out-of-doors, the dimly-lit wooden interiors of the life of privilege the boys grew up in, concert halls and nightclubs — all shaded with the hazy glow of memory.

 The violin playing fakery is top notch, from the boy “prodigy” to the late-arriving big name you’ll see listed on the credits below.
 And the acting has a lived-in reality, even if the emotional punch any story with “Holocaust” attached to it is mostly missing.